derwinhauser/derwinhauser.github.io/notes.md

 **Projects**
-* Add public repo to github for blackjack program
-* Add blackjack program project to page
-* Add CakePopDemonHunters to project page
-* list completed projects and in progress projects
+* list in progress projects

 **About**